-It’s my pleasure to announce that the first Sugar Shock World Summit — which was previously called the Sugar World Summit — will take place from Oct.
-15 to 22, 2018.
+It’s my pleasure to announce that the first Sugar Shock Summit — which was previously called the Sugar World Summit — is finally taking place October 1 to 8, 2018 after some five years of planning.

 Do you often feel wiped out, weak, dizzy, forgetful, irritable or depressed?